Hendrix Lapierre still has a lot to learn. He has found a mentor in T.J. Oshie.

-It was Lapierre’s first NHL goal, scored in front of family and friends.
-It happened on home ice, during his NHL debut.
-And it came after a highlight-reel assist from the veteran who helps him the most.
+It was Lapierre’s first NHL goal, and he scored it in front of family and friends.
+It happened on home ice during his NHL debut.
+And it came after a highlight-reel assist from the new teammate who helps him the most.

 Caps teens who scored in debut include a future Hall of Famer, a ‘Can’t Miss Kid’ — and Hendrix Lapierre

 “Osh is a tremendous teammate.
 He’s been good for me,” Lapierre said.
-“I have a lot of questions all the time, but he’s been answering them and … when I called that puck, I knew it was coming.
-That celebration too, after Osh put me in his arms, it was pretty special.
+“I have a lot of questions all the time, but he’s been answering them, and … when I [got] that puck, I knew it was coming.
+That celebration, too, after Osh put me in his arms, it was pretty special.
 Just a great, great moment and a good first night, too.
 It means a lot.”

-Lapierre quickly latched onto Oshie as a mentor after he arrived at training camp.
-The Capitals’ 2020 first-round draft pick peppers Oshie with questions, wanting to learn more from his linemate.
+Lapierre quickly latched on to Oshie as a mentor when he arrived at training camp.
+The Capitals’ first-round draft pick in 2020 peppered Oshie with questions, wanting to learn more from his linemate.

 Lapierre is a visual learner, he said, so he likes when things are demonstrated or he can study video.
-That’s why watching Oshie during practice and trying to mimic his in-game skills — like deflection goals in front of the net — helps Lapierre learn best.
+That’s why watching Oshie during practice and trying to mimic his skills — such as deflection goals in front of the net — help Lapierre learn best.
 Oshie can be clever and creative in practice.
-A right-handed shot, Oshie will sometimes fire off shots with his left hand.
-He’ll try out different angles and won’t just stick to traditional routines.
+A right-handed shot, he sometimes will fire the puck with his left hand.
+He will try different angles and won’t stick to traditional routines.

-Earlier this month, Oshie executed a textbook redirection goal during the team’s preseason game against Boston.
-The next practice, Lapierre stayed on the ice late with Oshie, working on the exact same play.
+Earlier this month, Oshie had a textbook deflection goal during the Capitals’ preseason game at Boston.
+At the next practice, Lapierre stayed on the ice late with Oshie, working on the same play.

 “I feel like if I can do what Osh does — and hopefully he doesn’t find that I’m annoying just following him around and seeing what he does — that on a daily basis maybe I can be as good as him,” Lapierre said.
 “And those kind of things, they can help me on the ice.”